tsdev/spinw/docs/pages/spinw/spinw.spinwave.md

 : If `true`, the spin wave modes will be sorted.
 Default is `true`.

 `optmem`
 : Parameter to optimise memory usage.
-The list of hkl values will be cut into `optmem` number of pieces and will be calculated piece by piece to decrease peak memory usage.
+The list of Q values will be cut into `optmem` number of pieces and will be calculated piece by piece to decrease peak memory usage.
 Default value is 0, when the number of slices are determined automatically from the available free memory.